-Dividing your investments among various asset classes, such as stocks, bonds, and cash, can be daunting, especially with the vast number of securities available.
+Deciding how to divide your investments among various asset classes, such as stocks, bonds, and cash, can be daunting, especially with the vast number of securities available.

 Working closely with your financial advisor to allocate your assets appropriately is one of the most important steps you can take to control investment risk and position your portfolio for long-term success.